poulsbopete/webex-helper/README.md

 # Webex AI Assistant Java Application

-This Java application provides an AI assistant that uses Elasticsearch semantic search capabilities to provide intelligent responses to user queries about Webex documentation.
+This Java application provides an AI assistant that uses Elasticsearch semantic search capabilities to provide intelligent responses to user queries about Webex documentation, with support for language and region filtering.

 ## Prerequisites